ziangxiao/ziangxiao.github.io/_pages/about.md

 where I am
 ------
-My second summer at Juji as a reserach intern!
+My second summer at [Juji](https://juji.io) as a reserach intern in the bay area!

 | location                                 | time            |
 | --------                                 | ------          |